 The New Zealand government has taken several strong measures to contain the coronavirus pandemic.
 Some of these measures are to close the border and stop processing visa applications.
-It is not known how long these restrictions will last but my university administration foresees at least until the middle of next year.
+It is not known how long these restrictions will last.
 With that, we cannot admit overseas students at the moment.
 I still welcome applications and requests for information but decisions are postponed until the situation changes.
 Update (Jan 2021) The government is now making some exceptions in the case of positions funded by research grants, such as the one below.

 I am accepting applications for a funded PhD scholarship in the Mathematics of post-quantum cryptography, to work on theoretical questions.
 The research will be on some or all of the following: isogenies, algebraic geometry, codes, lattices.
 The ideal candidate will have a strong undergraduate mathematics knowledge including abstract algebra, number theory and geometry.
 An MSc is a plus.
 Experience with computer programming and cryptography is desirable.
 This is a part of a collaboration with the group of Prof. Steven Galbraith at the University of Auckland and interaction with this group is expected.